isomerpages/govtech-corp/media/technews/_posts/2024-02-13-post-Kickstart your love story with these 7 digital services.md

 a date.
 It’s air-conditioned, has a large collection of books – and it’s, of course, free.
 Here’s the thing: libraries have plenty to offer a relationship long after the honeymoon period.
-Nurture your relationship through shared interests with the National Library Board app.
+Nurture your relationship through shared interests with the <a href="https://www.nlb.gov.sg/main/services/faqs/NLB-Mobile" rel="noopener noreferrer nofollow" target="_blank">National Library Board</a> app.
 Borrow books and audiovisual materials that spark conversations, plan cultural dates, and attend events together.</p>
 <p>It’s a unique way to bond and grow as a couple – remember, staying intellectually
 compatible is a big part of being romantically compatible!</p>
 <p>Download the <a href="https://www.nlb.gov.sg/main/services/faqs/NLB-Mobile" rel="noopener noreferrer nofollow" target="_blank">NLB mobile app.</a>